Namrud

 Namrud (نمرود, also Romanized as Namrūd and Nīmrūd) is a village in Shahrabad Rural District, in the Central District of Firuzkuh County, Tehran Province, Iran.

-At the 2006 census, its population was 28, made up of 10 families.
+At the time of the 2006 National Census, the village's population was 28 in 10 households.
+The following census in 2011 counted 24 people in nine households.
+The 2016 census measured less than 4 households.